ucsb/SRC-AVLab-microservices/README.md

 # makesomething
 the make-scripts are kind of the atomic units of our microservices.
 They work on single files and are very dumb but effective.

+## makeacces (formerly makemp3)
+Takes an input file, generally a broadcast master, transcodes to 320kbps mp3.
+Embeds ID3 tags if present (either in source file or in sidecar txt file).
+Embeds png image of "Cover Art" if png or tif present in source directory.

 ## makebarcodes
 This script is used to generate barcode files that can be printed by our Zebra barcode printers.
 It makes a temporary file in your current directory.
 Then, for each side of a record, it asks for the title of the content, then the barcode: cusb_[label-abbrev]_[issue-number]_[copy(optional)]_[matrix-number]_[take-number].
 Used for patron requests mostly.
 Once done, follow steps outlined in wiki doc Printing Barcodes